yasenltd/kriptok-automation/e2e/README.md

 3. Make sure you have Xcode and iOS simulators installed for running the tests.

+4. Build the app for testing.

+   These commands prepare your app for testing:
+   - `npx expo prebuild` (executed in project root): Generates native iOS and Android projects from your Expo project
+   - `pod install --repo-update` (executed in ios directory): Installs iOS dependencies and updates CocoaPods repositories
+   - `detox build -c ios.sim.debug` (executed in project root): Builds the app in debug mode for iOS simulator testing

 ## Running Tests

 Before running any tests, you need to start the Expo development server: